NEWS: I am actively looking for:

 Molecular mechanisms of separation on chiral High-Pressure Liquid Chromatography (HPLC) columns

 HPLC with chiral columns is a rare generally applicable technique for the separation of enantiomers, which is of high and increasing importance in drug discovery, production and analysis.
 For this reason, it forms a prominent line of research in the research group FABI of which I am part.
-Computer models for predicting chiral separations are largely confined to a narrow chemical space defined by their training set.33 Tentative reasons for this include a relatively limited computational tool chest for characterizing chiral properties of analytes, as well as incomplete insight into the molecular mechanism for the enantioselectivity of common stationary phases such as derivatized amylose.
-Accordingly, we aim to study the molecular mechanisms of chiral separation on these stationary phases with Molecular Dynamics simulation techniques, making use of our previously established expertise in force fields for carbohydrates and small organic molecules as well as advanced methods for trajectory analysis.
+Computer models for predicting chiral separations are largely confined to a narrow chemical space defined by their training set.33 In our opinion, the main reasons for this are (1) a relatively limited computational tool chest for characterizing chiral properties of analytes and (2) incomplete insight into the molecular mechanism for the enantioselectivity of common stationary phases such as derivatized amylose and cellulose.
+The latter point represents a relative lack of fundamental knowledge, which we aim to address by studying the molecular mechanisms of chiral separation on these stationary phases with Molecular Dynamics simulation techniques.
+This study leverages our previously established expertise in force fields for carbohydrates and small organic molecules as well as advanced methods for trajectory analysis.
+In parallel, we seek to address point (1) above by developing new chiral molecular descriptors that are more strongly anchored in physical properties than the presently available chiral descriptors.
+Results of a small-scale descriptor development pilot project have been published36 and will be followed by more systematic larger-scale studies.
+In addition, it is anticipated that the availability of new insights from the fundamental leg of this study will provide inspiration for later generations of chiral descriptors.

 Ongoing applied research: mimetics of secondary structure elements in proteins